COSC481W-2022Fall/capstone-project-breakout-group-1/README.md

 Joseph Paredes Gleespen - Team Member

+This is my final year at Easter, and driving to school is slowly killing me.
+I'm primarily interested in Android Development but currently am at an internship in Ann Arbor that focuses on the .NET software development, which I am also really enjoying.

 Jeremy Genovese - Team Member

 In the Spring of 2023, I'll be graduating with my Bachelor's in Applied Computer Science.
 Before coming to EMU I was in the Navy for 6 years and then worked at a nuclear power plant for 8 years.
 When I'm not working on school, I enjoy hiking with my partner and 2 dogs, and working with ceramics.
 After college I hope to get a job as a backend developer.